 On the other hand for those sites that don’t have upsells or cross-sells, they should for sure be tested as they have the potential of increasing our AOV and (most importantly) revenue per visitor, significantly.

 None of our tests have yet to show a decrease in conversion rate due to the presence of upsells or cross-sells in the cart.

 Checkout button is above the fold?

 60% (24) of the top 40 sites had their checkout button above the fold on their mobile cart page.

-In that test, we did not see a statistically significant change in checkout rate by adding a proceed to checkout button above the fold.
+In that test, we did not see a statistically significant change in checkout rate by adding a proceed to checkout button above the fold, contrary to what the well accepted best practice would tell you.
 In a second variation where we added detailed savings and order total amounts in addition to the button, we actually saw a trend towards a 2% decrease in conversion rate (albeit with only 84% significance).

 Growth Rock Recommendation: You can test this as your results may vary (very few UX trends apply to every site) but we’d suggest focusing efforts on bigger potential wins.

 Ask what’s actually holding customers back from checking out?
 Chances are it’s not that they can’t find the checkout button.

 Proceed to Checkout Button is Called?